 We can tackle together many types of fear: fear of failure, fear of competition, distrust, obsession with perfection, terror of mistakes, and many more.

-Learning to manage your own activities and your employees' ones in a fear-less fashion, you get more motivation, better quality, sharp problem solving and increased chances of success.
+You get more motivation, better quality, sharp problem solving and increased chances of success.
 Not to mention a better quality of life.